 When you are constipated, what does it mean?
 Not enough water?
 Not enough fiber?
 Not enough exercise?
 While these things can definitely impact your, uh, impact, many people are still plugged up after addressing these items.

-The question we need to ask is What else is going on down there?
+The question to ask is, what else is going on down there?
 What other things could be affecting the downward movement of food?
-The Answer: You may be creating an upward force that is preventing the natural movement of your food.
-What feels like constipation may be YOU, holding your food in place.
-Now I know you aren't doing this on purpose, but you still may be doing it.
+The answer, or at least one answer is, you may be creating an upward force that's resisting the the natural movement of your food.
+What feels like constipation may be YOU, slowing your food movements.

-TRY: Standing and relaxing your belly, letting it drop all the way out and down.
-If you do this in front of a mirror, you will see that your stomach moves down lower than the level of the belly button.
-This is a great self-check to see if you are, in fact, pulling it up and not in.
+On your hands and knees, while standing, or while sitting, relaxi your belly, letting it drop all the way out and down.
+If you do this in front of a mirror, you will see that your stomach might drop down lower than the level of your belly button before you started.

-SO!
-Let me know, HOW TIGHT IS YOUR PSOAS??
-If you are having constipation issues, know that nutrition is important, but so are the mechanics of what MOVES the food down!
+If you are having constipation issues, know that nutrition plays a roll, but don't forget the mechanics of what MOVES the food down have their roll too.